abasb75/dicom-palettes/README.md

   Licensed under MIT.

 The OHIF Viewers and colormap-shaders projects are both under the MIT License.
 Full license texts are available in their respective repositories.

+## License

+Non-commercial use is free with attribution required.
+Commercial use requires explicit permission.
+See the [LICENSE](LICENSE) file for details.